 Would you make a good welder?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 The specific job duties of a welder vary depending on the skill of the welder and the industry in which they work.

 Unskilled welders -

 work on assembly lines, performing repetitive welding tasks.
 They may employ robots in order to join body panels from a car or truck or perform spot welds during the construction of specialized equipment.
 They may have little or no knowledge of the properties of metal or what gasses, wires, and settings are used to produce a stable, strong weld.

 Skilled welders -